FlorianRappl/YAMP/README.markdown

 Version history
 -------------------------------------------------------
+**0.9.0:**
+- Changed the license from the CPOL to the New BSD License
+- Underscores can now also be used in symbol or function expressions
+- Added a new help() method to provide help for included methods
+- Added `DescriptionAttribute` and `ExampleAttribute` classes to write help messages
+- `ArgumentFunction` derived types are now type-safe
+- Included help for most non-trivial functions
+- Fixed a bug concerning the `trace()` method of the `MatrixValue` class
+- Included a class `AsyncTask` that is used for async invoking
+- Provided a method `ExecuteAsync()` for async execution
+- Added some simple integrators
+- Added the GMRES(k) method for solving non-SPD matrices

 **0.8.0:**
 - Introduced combined assignment operators (+=, -=, *=, ^=, /=, \=, ...)
 - Added a function for setting the output precision (precision())